lucidsoftware/lucid-programming-competition-2022/problems/FishCounting/description.md

 ## Output
 Each fish and how many times it occurs within the scrambled string will be printed out in alphabetical order, each on it's own line.\
-The name of the fish and the number of occurances will be seperated by a colon with no whitespace in between.\
+The name of the fish and the number of occurrences will be separated by a colon with no whitespace in between.\
 Each line is terminated by a newline, including the last line.\
 This output format ensures that each input has a single valid output, if you are having trouble with your output, make sure that the last line ends in a newline.